Angry Republican leaders float removing Trump from office - KVIA

 Other Republicans on Capitol Hill were furious as well with the President.

-“The President needs to call it off,” Rep. Mike Gallagher of Wisconsin told CNN.
+“The President needs to call it off,” Rep. Mike Gallagher of Wisconsin told CNN’s Jake Tapper.
 “Call it off!
 It’s over.
 The election is over.”

 Rep. Adam Kinzinger of Illinois dismissed Trump’s Wednesday afternoon tweet asking rioters at the Capitol to “remain peaceful.”

-“That’s cowardice,” Kinzinger told CNN.
+“That’s cowardice,” Kinzinger told Tapper.
 “He needs to stand up and say, I lost the election, let the count go ahead.”

 But as Trump seems unlikely to make those concessions, two longtime Republican activists and allies of the White House said the President must go.